 ScandiKitchen was opened in 2016 by Bronte (A Dane) and Jonas (A Swede) who were looking for authentic Scandi food in London.
 They couldn’t find what they were looking for so opened up their own place just behind Oxford Street.
 They stock authentic Scandinavian groceries to take away and have a full café menu complete with their fresh cinnamon buns sat on the counter.
-A nice little rest stop from shopping.
-They’ve created this list of 15 fun facts about cinnamon buns so if you’re a geek like me you will enjoy it 🙂
+They created this list of 15 fun facts about cinnamon buns so if you’re a geek like me you will enjoy it.

 61 Great Titchfield St, Fitzrovia, London W1W 7PP http://www.scandikitchen.co.uk

 GAIL’s is a chain of artisan bakeries around London so next time you stroll across one pop in for a sugary cinnamon bun and a cuppa tea.
 They are all piled up high in a rustic kind of way and all come in mismatched shapes and sizes.
 Then are rolled in copious amounts of cinnamon and sugar so it may get pretty messy but its so worth it!